What is New Student Orientation?

-- The Office of Admissions does not currently have your TSI scores or exemptions on file.
+The Office of Recruitment & Admissions does not currently have your TSI scores or exemptions on file.
 Not having your scores or exemptions on file will prevent you from registering for a New Student Orientation session.

 Can I register for and/or attend a NSO program without having my TSI scores or exemptions on file?

-Students cannot register for New Student Orientation without having their TSI scores or exemptions on file with the Office of Admissions.
-The Texas Success Initiative (TSI) is a state-legislated program that requires students to be assessed in reading, writing, and math skills prior to enrolling in a Texas public institution and to be advised based on that assessment.
-The ASSET, COMPASS, ACCUPLACER, and the THEA are all tests that the Texas Higher Education Coordinating Board has approved as acceptable assessment instruments for entering students.
-Texas A&M-Corpus Christi administers the THEA.
+Students cannot register for New Student Orientation without having their TSI scores or exemptions on file with the Office of Recruitment & Admissions.
+The Texas Success Initiative (TSI) is a state-legislated program that requires students to be assessed in the areas of reading, writing, and math prior to enrolling at a Texas public institution.
+The results of the TSI assessment are used to determine your placement in certain courses and overall readiness to enroll in collegiate-level coursework.
 Please consult the Office of Academic Testing at 361.825.2334 for more information on testing options.

 Do I have to register ahead of time for a NSO session, or can I just show up?

 A student must register for a New Student Orientation before they can attend.
 Walk-ins will not be allowed to participate in the program without prior registration, and will need to re-schedule for a different session.

 How much does it cost to attend a New Student Orientation session?

 The cost for attending New Student Orientation is $75 per student and $75 per guest.
 The fee covers the costs of staffing, publications, meals, and program materials.
 The following meals are provided as part of the orientation fee per students and guests: Day 1 meals (continental breakfast, lunch) and Day 2 (Mid-morning snack).

 Do I need to send in my payment for New Student Orientation when I register?